taublast/DrawnUi.Maui.Demo/README.md

  * Drawn controls are totally virtual, these are commands for the engine on what and how to draw on a skia canvas.
 * Free to use under the MIT license, a nuget package is available.

+## What's New

+* Engine: Many performance and features improvements, breaking for `SkiaShell` modals and popups can have dynamic or frozen background below.
+* Demo: Added shadows to recycled cells, sliders enhanced and more.

 ## Screenshots

 ### _Draw your recycled cells on a canvas_